Test card numbers

 invalid_expiry_monthUse an invalid month number such as 13

-invalid_expiry_yearUse a year in the past such as 1970
+invalid_expiry_yearUse a year in the past, such as 1970

-invalid_cvcUse a two-digit number such as 99
+invalid_cvcUse two digits such as 99

 Ad hoc tests